-The Conceptualization phase includes the Pre-Project Resource Gathering (RG) stage and the first process oriented Collaborative Meeting (CM) stage.
+The Conceptualization phase includes the Pre-Project Resource Gathering (RG) stage and the two Collaborative Meeting (CM) stages.
 During the Pre-Project RG stage, the preliminary project details are identified.
-The first CM is intended to give the team an opportunity to understand the ID process and its protocols, develop project goals, and work towards alianment.
+The CM stages focus on giving the Owner and their representatives, as well as the full team, an opportunity to understand the ID process and its protocols, develop project goals, and work towards alignment.